Affinity bias is the unconscious tendency to prefer people who share similar backgrounds, interests, or experiences.

 Improved legal compliance

 Affinity bias can unintentionally influence hiring, promotions, and other employment decisions, potentially leading to practices that violate anti-discrimination laws like the United States’ Equal Employment Opportunity (EEO) Act of 1972.
-Addressing affinity bias helps organizations create fairer, more transparent processes that align with legal requirements and reduce the risk of claims related to discrimination or unfair treatment.
+Addressing affinity bias helps organizations create fairer, more transparent processes that align with legal requirements and reduce the risk of discrimination or unfair treatment claims.

-Because affinity bias can be so harmful, HR leaders are actively working toward preventing and reversing it.
+Because affinity bias can be so harmful, many HR leaders actively work to prevent and reverse it.
 There are several effective ways to do this:

 2. Meet new people and learn different perspectives